 Trypophobia is defined as an irrational fear of multiple holes placed closely next to each other.
-One of the most understandable examples is a beehive; however, anyone who googles the phobia will find themselves bombarded with images of lotus pods photoshopped into people's body parts.
-As with other phobias, when people with Trypophobia are around trigger objects or images, they may feel a need to itch themselves, they may feel sick or they may run from it, but why would anyone be afraid of holes, especially, photoshopped ones, anyway?
-There are multiple theories.
+One of the most understandable examples is a beehive; however, anyone who Googles the phobia will find themselves bombarded with images of lotus pods that have been photoshopped into body parts.
+As with other phobias, when those affected with Trypophobia view triggering objects or images, they may feel a need to itch themselves, they may feel sick, or they may run from it.
+Nonetheless, one may wonder why anyone would be afraid of holes; especially, those they know were photoshopped.

 Those afraid of holes in the skin are often afraid of infection.
-Some of the images created online use a lotus seed pod that has been turned into a wound on someone's body.
-They change the plant's color to match the skin-tone and add red for swelling and/or blood.
-Our human vulnerability to infection makes it easier to trust fake images such as these since infection and wounds are a reality.
-Holes in the skin can be a threat to our health.
+Some of the images created online turn the lotus seed pod into a wound.
+They change the plant's color to match the skin-tone, as well as add redness for swelling and/or blood.
+Our human vulnerability to infections makes it easy to sympathize with these images, since it's an everyday reality.
+After all, breaks in the skin can be a threat to our health, and survival.

-Insects and small animals like to burrow in the ground, in trees and so on; therefore, it is no surprise the sight of holes would cause great concern for some.
-The mystery of whether or not insects lie within those holes is what makes one panic.
-Then again, even if the creatures are not in the holes, presently, they could be nearby.
-It's a survival tool to be able to identify these signs; therefore, it isn't so crazy to investigate.
+Insects and small animals like to burrow in the ground, trees, and so on; therefore, it is no surprise that the sight of holes would cause concern.
+The mystery of whether or not a living thing lies within those holes is what gives one the creeps.
+Then, again, even if the creatures are not in the holes, at the moment, they could be nearby.
+Identifying these signs is a natural instinct for survival; therefore, analysis of these situations is not insane.

-Since many poisonous insects and animals have diverse sized spots on their bodies, there is a theory that evolution has taught us to instinctively fear irregular patterns.
+Many poisonous insects and animals have spots of diverse sizes on their bodies; therefore, there is a theory that evolution has taught us to instinctively fear these irregular patterns.
 Examples of poisonous animals with these spots are the dart frog and the Timber rattlesnake.
-In evolutionary theory, the survivors learned how to identify danger before they became victims; therefore, the families of these survivors know what to avoid, too.
+In evolutionary theory, the survivors learned how to identify danger before they became victims.
+Today, the families of these groups know what to avoid.

 Trypophobia sufferers fear some foods with holes.
-Perhaps the reason is the same for why skin with holes and/or nature with holes would make someone uneasy; they could fear an infestation and/or impurity within.
-This type of fear makes it very difficult as many foods naturally have holes in them; especially, bread-based foods and cheese.
+Perhaps, the reason is the same for why skin with holes and/or nature with holes would make someone uneasy.
+They may fear an infestation, and/or an impurity within; unfortunately, this makes it very difficult as many foods naturally have holes in them; especially, bread-based foods and cheeses.

-Trypophobia has yet to be officially recognized by the American Psychiatric Association; however, research by scientists Geoff Cole and Arnold Wilkins shows in favor of it being a real phobia; although, they agree it stems from an evolutionary survival skill rather than being completely illogical.
+Trypophobia has yet to be officially recognized by the American Psychiatric Association; however, after research, scientists Geoff Cole and Arnold Wilkins are in favor of declaring it a real phobia.
+They agree that it stems from an evolutionary survival skill rather than senselessness.

-Phobias are about irrational fears, and this article may help some people understand this one.
+All phobias are about irrational fears.
+This article may help others understand this uniquely reasonable one.
 Hopefully, it hasn't made readers believe they have it.
 It is understandable that after learning about this phobia some question if it personally affects them.
-If this is the case, there are a number of options to free oneself from this disturbing disease.
+If this is the case, there are a number of options to free oneself from this disturbing condition.

 © 2014 social thoughts